Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 4. Rapidly developing edema;

-5. Restriction of the mobility of the injured bone due to severe pain and the development of a strong tumor at the site of injury.
+5. Limitation of mobility of the injured bone due to severe pain and the development of a strong tumor at the site of injury.

-It is impossible to make a mistake with regard to an open fracture: damage to soft tissues, often accompanied by profuse bleeding, a bone fragment is visible in an open wound.
+It is impossible to make a mistake regarding an open fracture: damage to soft tissues, often accompanied by heavy bleeding; a fragment of bone is visible in the open wound.

-Not so obvious, but they are also hard to miss:
+Not so obvious, but they are also difficult not to notice:

-It is easy to see that most of the symptoms of a fracture and a bone fracture are similar to each other.
+It is easy to see that most of the symptoms of a fracture and a cracked bone are similar.
 In addition, similar symptoms may accompany a severe bruise that does not result in bone damage.
 Therefore, it is possible to determine whether there is a fracture only by the presence or absence of the first 3 signs.

-And it is possible to establish exactly whether the victim has a crack or a bruise only with the help of an x-ray.
+But it is possible to accurately determine whether the victim has a crack or a bruise only with the help of an x-ray.

-What to do if a bone is injured
+What to do if you have a bone injury

 No one is immune from bone damage.
-An accident, a slippery road, just a bad step can cause such an injury.
+An accident, a slippery road, or simply a bad step can cause such an injury.
 In such a situation, it is important to maintain composure and take a few simple steps to provide first aid to the victim, including yourself.

 The normal reaction of any fallen person is to get up and continue on their way.
 This cannot be allowed.
-First, in a state of shock, a person may not feel pain and hastily stand on a broken leg or lean on a broken arm.
-And secondly, there is always the possibility that, by continuing to move, he can break a cracked bone.
-In both cases, such actions will only exacerbate the situation.
+Firstly, in a state of shock, a person may not feel pain and rashly stand on a broken leg or lean on a broken arm.
+And secondly, there is always the possibility that, by continuing to move, he could break a cracked bone.
+In both cases, such actions will only make the situation worse.

-Therefore, first of all, you need to immobilize the injured place.
-This rule is relevant, even if there are no obvious ones, and a homemade tire applied to the injury site looks stupid and inappropriate.
-Better to play it safe and wear a splint for a few hours than to be a hero, and then wear a cast for several weeks, or even months.
+Therefore, first of all, you need to immobilize the injured area.
+This rule is relevant even if there are no obvious ones, and a homemade splint applied to the site of injury looks stupid and inappropriate.
+It’s better to play it safe and wear a splint for a few hours than to be a hero and then wear a cast for several weeks, or even months.

 The second thing to do is to reduce pain at the site of injury.
-To do this, you can use any cold objects - snow, ice, a cold bottle of beer or soda, a handkerchief soaked in cold water.
-If painkillers are on hand, you can give one to the victim, although such luck is the exception rather than the rule.
+To do this, you can use any cold objects - snow, ice, a cold bottle of beer or soda, or a handkerchief soaked in cold water.
+If you have painkillers on hand, you can give one to the victim, although such luck is the exception rather than the rule.

-The third and last thing is to take the victim to the nearest emergency room or call an ambulance.
-No probing, reduction and other manipulations with the injured bone should not be done, unless you are a professional traumatologist.
-Although even an experienced traumatologist without an x-ray is unlikely to decide on such manipulations.
+Third and last, take the victim to the nearest emergency room or call an ambulance.
+No palpating, repositioning or other manipulations with the injured bone should be done unless you are a professional traumatologist.
+Although even an experienced traumatologist is unlikely to dare to perform such manipulations without an X-ray.

-For some reason, people are used to believing that a bone fracture is more of a severe bruise than a fracture.
-But, although bone fractures are indeed treated faster and easier than fractures, it is wrong to consider them less dangerous.
-Any violation of the integrity of the bone, if ignored or treated incorrectly, can be a trigger for big troubles, up to and including gangrene and complete paralysis.
+For some reason, people are accustomed to thinking that a bone crack is more of a severe bruise than a fracture.
+But, although bone cracks are indeed treated faster and easier than fractures, it is wrong to consider them less dangerous.
+Any violation of the integrity of the bone, if ignored or treated incorrectly, can be a trigger for big troubles, including gangrene and complete paralysis.

 It is impossible to compare the degree of danger of these 2 injuries also because each of them has its own “favorites” in our body.
-Although any of our bones can turn out to be both cracked and broken, nevertheless, in practice, fractures more often occur with hollow bones of the limbs, and cracks are the lot of flat bones of the pelvis, sternum or skull.
+Although any of our bones can be either cracked or broken, in practice, fractures more often occur with the hollow bones of the extremities, and cracks are the lot of the flat bones of the pelvis, sternum or skull.

-By what factors can we compare what is more dangerous - a broken leg or a crack in the skull?
+What factors can be used to determine which is more dangerous - a broken leg or a cracked skull?
 Such a comparison is incorrect a priori.

-Nevertheless, it must be admitted that with correctly rendered first aid and timely access to a doctor, a bone damaged by a crack is restored much faster than with a fracture.
+Still, it must be admitted that with correctly provided first aid and timely consultation with a doctor, a bone damaged by a crack is restored much faster than with a fracture.
 And the treatment of such injuries is usually carried out less intensively than the treatment of fractures.

-Throughout his life, a person receives a large number of minor and major injuries, for example, a crack in the bone in the leg, the symptoms of which are pronounced, often remain without proper attention from patients.
-On the one hand, such a crack does not imply a violation of the integrity of the bone cover, as occurs with a fracture.
-On the other hand, patients risk earning a large number of complications.
+Throughout his life, a person receives a large number of minor and major injuries, for example, a crack in the bone in the leg, the symptoms of which are pronounced, often remains without due attention from patients.
+On the one hand, such a crack does not imply a violation of the integrity of the bone, as happens with a fracture.
+On the other hand, patients run the risk of developing a large number of complications.

 In order to avoid them, you need to know how to determine the extent and location of damage.
-Although the fissure does not imply displacement of bone fragments, patients should be vigilant.
-Often, such an injury does not heal as a result of a concomitant violation of muscle tissue or damage to blood vessels.
-In this case, the leg must be examined in detail by a doctor, who will determine how to treat it.
+Although a crack does not imply displacement of bone fragments, patients should be vigilant.
+Often, such an injury does not heal as a result of concomitant muscle tissue damage or vascular damage.
+In this case, the leg needs to be examined in detail by a doctor, who will determine how to treat it.

-In the conditions of everyday life, a crack in the bone is a fairly common phenomenon, which can be caused by a number of reasons.
-The list of the most common includes falls, careless movement, bodily injury during a fight, etc. Other conditions that may cause a small crack in the knee include:
+In everyday life, a crack in a bone is a fairly common occurrence and can be caused by a number of reasons.
+The list of the most common ones includes falls, careless movement, bodily injury during a fight, etc. Other conditions that may result in a small crack in the knee include:

 • menopause;